ShadowEngineTeam/lime/README.md

 Homura's Lime Fork
 ====

 This Lime fork was previously used for the Android and iOS ports I provided.
-Although it is no longer used for those ports, it is still maintained and continues to exist within the FNF Mobile community and for the [Shadow Engine](https://github.com/FNF-SE/FNF-Shadow-Engine).
+Although it is no longer used for those ports, it is still maintained and continues to exist for the Shadow Engine.

 License